 Slow Cooker Clam Chowder is so easy to make with a deliciously creamy, briny flavor mixed with smoky crispy bits of bacon and rich buttery yukon potatoes.

-Slow Cooker Clam Chowder is an easy fall soup you’ll enjoy as well as great gameday food you can make for a crowd.
-We often serve this clam chowder in a bread bowl, but even more often I pile it into a giant bowl and throw a huge handful of oyster crackers on top.
+Slow-cooker Clam Chowder is an easy fall soup you’ll enjoy and great gameday food you can make for a crowd.
+We often serve this clam chowder in a bread bowl, but even more often, I pile it into a giant bowl and throw a massive handful of oyster crackers on top.

-The flavors in the soup scream “hey its not swimsuit weather anymore!” with half and half, bacon, potatoes and clams, but just a small bowl will keep you warm and full for HOURS.
-We went skiing last winter a lot and one of the few meals I made in our hotel mini kitchen was this soup.
-After a long day of playing in the snow, you’re going to love this thick, rich bacon filled chowder.
-Can I just be super bold and say this is the best clam chowder in the world?
+The flavors in the soup scream, “Hey, it’s not swimsuit weather anymore!” with half and half, bacon, potatoes, and clams, but just a small bowl will keep you warm and full for HOURS.
+We went skiing a lot last winter, and one of the few meals I made in our hotel mini kitchen was this soup.
+After a long day of playing in the snow, you’ll love this thick, rich bacon-filled chowder.
+Can I just be bold and say this is the best clam chowder in the world?

-The recipe for this clam chowder actually started as a back of the can recipe that I’ve added and subtracted ingredients from over the years.
-Since then I’ve actually entered this chowder into multiple office contests when I worked in an office and in one local soup challenge.
-The results, this is an award winning clam chowder recipe!
+The recipe for this chowder started as a back-of-the-can recipe that I’ve added and subtracted ingredients from over the years.
+Since then, I’ve entered it into multiple office contests when I worked in an office and one local soup challenge.
+The results: This is an award-winning clam chowder recipe!
 I have the free movie tickets I won to prove it!

 - Get your bacon nice and crisp but not browned.
 The browned bacon will add an overcooked flavor to the soup.

-- You can top with parsley as I have or chopped chives which add flavor as well as freshness.
+- You can top it with parsley, as I have, or chopped chives, which add flavor and freshness.

 - Want to make this clam chowder even better?
 My secret flavor boost is Clam Base.
-It isn’t something people generally keep in their kitchens so I left it as an optional ingredient in the directions, but I always add it!
+Since people generally don’t keep it in their kitchens, I left it as an optional ingredient in the directions, but I always add it!

-- If you don’t want to buy Clam Base you can also buy Clam Juice to replace the water.
+- If you don’t want to buy Clam Base, you can buy Clam Juice to replace the water.

 What is the difference between New England Clam Chowder and Manhattan Clam Chowder?

-Manhattan Clam Chowder uses tomatoes and is often referred to as Manhattan Red Chowder.
+Manhattan Clam Chowder uses tomatoes and is often called Manhattan Red Chowder.

 - I used Yukon potatoes for their rich and buttery texture.
 You can also use red potatoes.

-- I added celery because I love the added flavor of it and it reminds me of a lobster roll.
+- I added celery because I love its added flavor, reminding me of a lobster roll.
 You can also add carrots.

-- For a huge flavor boost sauté your veggies in the bacon fat before adding (they will look less pretty in the soup).
+- For a huge flavor boost, sauté your veggies in bacon fat before adding them (they will look less pretty in the soup).

 3 Qt.
 Slow Cooker: The perfect size for side dishes for 10-12 people, this slow cooker is an absolute bargain and a workhorse.

-Chopped Clams: I always use this brand and always use pre-chopped.
-You can also sub baby clams but the texture would be different than a classic clam chowder.
+Chopped Clams: I always use this brand and always use pre-chopped clams.
+You can also subsitute baby clams, but the texture would differ from a classic clam chowder.

-Clam Base: I almost never buy boxes of broth because I keep the beef, chicken and vegetable version of this Better Than Bouillon.
-Or you can use clam juice in place of the water too if you’d like.
+Clam Base: I almost never buy boxes of broth because I keep the beef, chicken in thevegetable version of this Better Than Bouillon.

 Ingredients